sonali64/Motioncut_Internship/README.md

 Created an advanced word counter using Python's Tkinter library.
 The app counts words, shows unique words, and displays word frequency—all in a user-friendly interface!

-## Task 3: Expense Tracker Project 🧾💰
+## Task 3: Expense Tracker Application 🧾💰
 I developed a Python-based Expense Tracker to help users manage their daily expenses.
 The application allows users to add, delete, and categorize expenses, offering insights through monthly summaries and category-wise analysis.
 With a user-friendly interface built using Tkinter, the project focuses on effective data handling, organization, and intuitive user interaction. 📊💡